 In Maude’s vast travels and experience, she hasn’t found any other program other than DIR/Floortime that truly encapsulates what it is to work with theory of mind.
 Kids who have theory of mind issues linger much longer in the levels and that does not happen with SPD.
 Knowing makes a big difference in how she intervenes.
 There’s no cookie cutter recipe here.
 Your child is unique.
 There is no real one size fits all.

 What the family gets after the two-hour long assessment is a summary of each capacity and what’s impeding each level.
 This gives the parents a picture of their journey and a road map to follow.
 Parents find it so much easier to comprehend the process.
 The parents are walking away with not just a diagnosis anymore, but how the child has come to be, regardless of diagnosis or not.
 We give them a place to start that makes sense to them.

 It is so important to have an assessment that can drive the decision-making to save the parents time and money in order to direct your attention and energy in the space where you can go.
 We’ve become a society that wants to see a quicker fix and the product.
 We get rewarded for what we produce, but we forget that in order to produce we have to have the process.
 If we give the child process, the product will always be there.

 We have to find a way to validate the process because in that validation lies that intrinsic motivation to want to try again.
 But if the only way I get validated is to deliver a product there’s a disconnect between my understanding, where I’m going with it, and how I achieve it.
 I’m doing something only to please someone else.
 This assessment helps to lead us to the appropriate process.

-A big thank you to Maude Le Roux for letting us know about this wonderful new Functional Developmental Autism Assessment Protocol.
+A big thank you to Maude Le Roux for letting us know about this wonderful new Functional Developmental Evaluation for Autism Spectrum Disorder.
 If you have any comments or experiences to share, please comment below, and please consider sharing this post on Facebook or Twitter.